 Warehousing Key Performance Indicators

-Measuring success helps demonstrate the value of warehouse functions
+Demonstrate the value of warehouse functions with KPIs

 Key performance indicators – KPI’s – are frequently used in general business to evaluate the success of everything from a specific department to an entire enterprise.
 They focus on strengths and weaknesses.
 Many warehousing KPI’s tend to be focused on external performance, such as on-time shipments that directly impact customers.
 This is a good measure, but the need to go deeper and measure the factors that drive those success rates is critical.
 What are some KPI’s for warehousing operations?